 - The more items (e.g. headlight view, the whole car, rearview, ...) you want to fit into a class, the higher the number of images you need to ensure your model performs optimally.
 Again, a healthy benchmark would be a minimum of 100 images per each item that you intend to fit into a label.

-Before diving into the next chapter, it's important you remember that 100 images per class are just a rule of thumb that suggests a minimum amount of images for your dataset.
-Depending on your use-case, you might need more.
+Before diving into the next chapter, it's important to remember that 100 images per class are just a rule of thumb that suggests a minimum amount of images for your dataset.
+Depending on your use case, you might need more.